 - The plant stops growing or becomes limp

-- The plant is root bound
+- The plant is root-bound or pot-bound

 Steps for Repotting a Plant

-- Water.
-Water thoroughly, and if necessary, add a little more soil to top it off.
+- Water: Water thoroughly, and if necessary, add a little more soil to top it off.
 You should water until liquid seeps from the drainage holes at the bottom of the pot.